art-institute-of-chicago/artic.edu/docs/apiModels.md

 # API models

-To help our website interface with our public API, we've created API pseudo models to consume data from the API.
+To help our website interface with our public API, we've created API pseudo-models to consume data from the API.
 Here you'll find the details as well as a guide to integrating them with Twill.

 ## Overview